Consumer Sentiment Analysis

 Key findings include:

-• The large majority of ROI and domestic visitors said their trip matched or exceeded expectations, with the range of places to eat & drink and the welcome & hospitality being particularly highly rated by both markets.
+• For those consumers in both markets who have taken a recent break in NI, the vast majority said their trip matched or exceeded expectations, with the range of places to eat & drink and the welcome & hospitality being particularly highly rated.

 Travel Intentions